-To make health care reasonably profitable for private payers and more affordable for patients, those who manage health care must focus on reducing cost, which is far easier than increasing the health benefit or medical loss ratio.
+To make health care reasonably profitable for private payers and more affordable for patients, those who are responsible for managing the care must concentrate on reducing cost (which, by the way, is far easier than increasing the health benefit or favorably affecting the medical loss ratio).

 Reducing the cost of doing business is usually preferable to spending tons to generate new business or spending with reckless abandon--over testing, for instance, what some call 'shotgun medicine.'
 Waste management, by definition improves efficiency and cost-effectiveness; once that is a core competency, it is easier to strategically invest scarce resources in making marginal if not major improvements in access and quality.